pgeu/pgeu-system/docs/confreg/super_conference.md

 :  The physical location (e.g. City, Country) of the conference

 Time zone
 :  The time zone this conference is held in.
-Not currently used, but will replace the timediff field at a later time.

-Timediff
-:  The number of hours away from the system standard time this conference is.
-Used for schedule rendering and ical.
-Currently used as an ugly hack but will be replaced with the Time zone field as support for it is completed.

 Contact address
 :  Email address to contact the conference organisers on.
 This address is